fmozafari/angel/README.md

 ## Example

-The following code prepares the GHZ(3) state by utilizing dependencies between qubits.
-To prepare the state, variable reordering and dependency analysis methods are specified.
-Finally, the number of CNOTs and single-qubit gates are reported.
+The following code shows the uniform quantum state preparation for the GHZ(3) state.
+To prepare the state, variable reordering and dependency analysis methods are utilized.
+The number of CNOTs and the number of single-qubit gates are reported.

 ```c++
 #include <tweedledum/gates/mcmt_gate.hpp>